Ottawa Treaty: Critical

-Ukraine has also signaled that it might have to withdraw from the treaty due to military necessity.

 Opponents of banning anti-personnel mines give several reasons, among them that mines are a cheap and therefore cost-effective area denial weapon.
-Opponents claim that when used correctly, anti-personnel mines are defensive weapons that harm only attackers, unlike ranged weapons such as ballistic missiles that are most effective if used for preemptive attacks.
-Furthermore, opponents claim that the psychological effect of mines increases the threshold to attack and thus reduces the risk of war.
+Opponents say that when used correctly, anti-personnel mines are defensive weapons that harm only attackers, unlike ranged weapons such as ballistic missiles that are most effective if used for preemptive attacks.
+Furthermore, opponents say that the psychological effect of mines increases the threshold to attack and thus reduces the risk of war.

 The Ottawa Treaty does not cover all types of unexploded ordnance.
 Cluster bombs, for example, introduce the same problem as mines: unexploded bomblets can remain a hazard for civilians long after a conflict has ended.
 A separate Convention on Cluster Munitions was drafted in 2008 and was adopted and entered into force in 2010.
 As of February 2022, there are 110 state parties of the CCM.
 In theory, mines could be replaced by manually triggered Claymore mines, but this requires the posting of a sentry.

 Opponents point out that the Ottawa Convention places no restriction whatsoever on anti-vehicle mines which kill civilians on tractors, on school buses, etc. The position of the United States is that the inhumane nature of landmines stems not from whether they are anti-personnel as opposed to anti-vehicle but from their persistence.
 The United States has unilaterally committed to never using persistent landmines of any kind, whether anti-personnel or anti-vehicle, which they say is a more comprehensive humanitarian measure than the Ottawa Convention.
 All US landmines now self-destruct in two days or less, in most cases four hours.
 While the self-destruct mechanism has never failed in more than 65,000 random tests, if self-destruct were to fail the mine will self-deactivate because its battery will run down in two weeks or less.
 That compares with persistent anti-vehicle mines which remain lethal for about 30 years and are legal under the Ottawa Convention.

+Compliance

 Little progress in actual reduction of mine usage has been achieved.
-In 2011, the number of landmines dispersed is higher than ever since 2004, landmines being dispersed in Libya, Syria, and Myanmar.
+In 2011, the number of landmines dispersed had increased since 2004, landmines being dispersed in Libya, Syria, and Myanmar.

 Turkey reported that between 1957 and 1998, Turkish forces laid 615,419 antipersonnel mines along the Syrian border "to prevent illegal border crossings".
 These mines are killing Syrians stuck on the border or trying to cross near Kobanî.
 Turkey is required under the treaty to destroy all antipersonnel mines, but has missed deadlines.
 Human Rights Watch claims in its report that as of 18 November 2014, over 2,000 civilians were still in the Tel Shair corridor section of the mine belt because Turkey had been refusing entry for cars or livestock, and the refugees did not want to leave behind their belongings.

+During the Russian invasion of Ukraine, Ukraine has become the first party of the treaty to violate it.
+In the war, Russia has also used landmines forbidden in the treaty, but it has not signed the treaty.